bxparks/AceCRC/examples/benchmarks/README.md

   1 kiB (1024) string.

-The `*.txt` output of these benchmarks are combined in this README.md into a single benchmark table for each microcontroller type below.
+The `*.txt` output of these benchmarks are combined in this README.md into a single table for each microcontroller type below.

 **NOTE**: This file was auto-generated using `make README.md`.
 DO NOT EDIT.